Bike Books

 By calling my e-bike a ‘Lifestyle Investment’, it took my wife’s mind off the cost.
 At the time she needed some new slippers, so it was a sensitive issue.
 Someone asked whether I was searching for eternal youth?
 ‘Not really,’ I replied, ‘more trying to keep out of my eternal hole in the ground.
 A pressing matter upon which I feel I must act swiftly.’

-The new bike was obviously much more appealing to thieves, because I had the bike nicked.
+The new bike was obviously much more appealing to thieves, because it was pinched.
 Someone (or two of them) crossed a field, climbed two fences, took a panel out of the garage roof and retraced their steps.
 Much hassle, much disappointment.